 To register with the MMP, patients must:

-The physician will continue an ongoing relationship with the patient and be responsible for assessment, care, and treatment for debilitating medical conditions.
+The physician will continue an ongoing connection with the patient and be liable for the weakening of medical circumstances for evaluation, care and therapy.

 A person with medicinal marijuana certification may choose to have a caregiver if necessary.
 If the condition of a patient is too severe to the point where they can not physically go to their alternative therapy center (ATC) themselves, a caregiver can be used.
 Up to two caregivers can be designated by patients.

 Without the presence of the patient a caregiver can buy medicinal marijuana from an ATC.